The fig as we know it is thought to have originated in Asia Minor, with the

 first steps in its domestication taking place in the Fertile Crescent.
 Over

-time it has gone from its wild state bearing small inedible fruit to the tropical-looking
+time it has gone from its wild state with small inedible fruit to the tropical-looking

-tree that bears the delectable fruit that we know today, through hundreds
+tree that bears the delectable fruit that we know today, achieved through hundreds

 of years of selection and cloning.